Fermat's principle

+Fermat's principle, also known as the principle of least time, is the link between ray optics and wave optics.
+Fermat's principle states that the path taken by a ray between two given points is the path that can be traveled in the least time.

 First proposed by the French mathematician Pierre de Fermat in 1662, as a means of explaining the ordinary law of refraction of light (Fig. 1), Fermat's principle was initially controversial because it seemed to ascribe knowledge and intent to nature.
 Not until the 19th century was it understood that nature's ability to test alternative paths is merely a fundamental property of waves.
 If points A and B are given, a wavefront expanding from A sweeps all possible ray paths radiating from A, whether they pass through B or not.
 If the wavefront reaches point B, it sweeps not only the ray path(s) from A to B, but also an infinitude of nearby paths with the same endpoints.
 Fermat's principle describes any ray that happens to reach point B; there is no implication that the ray "knew" the quickest path or "intended" to take that path.